BitPhinix/slate-yjs/docs/concepts/stored-positions.md

 There are a few caveats to keep in mind when using stored positions:

-* If merging 2 updates that result in the duplication of a node, the stored position will only point to one of them (but always the same for both clients)
+* When merging 2 updates that result in the duplication of a node, the stored position will only point to one of them (but always the same for both clients)
-* When undoing operations before the creation of the stored positions, they will always be treated as inserts/deletes.
+* When undoing operations that occurred before the creation of a stored position, they will always be treated as inserts/deletes.
-* When a client applies a `move_node` / specific `split_node` operation before receiving an update containing the stored position it will be treated as inserts/deletes.
+* When a client applies a `move_node` / specific `split_node` operation before receiving an update containing the stored position the change will be treated as inserts/deletes.
 * In comparison to relative positions, stored positions add a minimal overhead when applying changes to the shared type.
-While this overhead is tiny, it might cause a noticeable delay if the document contains thousands of them.
+While this overhead is tiny, it might cause a noticeable delay if the document contains thousands of stored locations.